giftig/flippy/README.md

 * **A-B testing**, gauging reaction to new features, especially when replacing an existing feature

-* **Hot switching** Quickly flipping on/off features which are useful only some of the time, or features which are less performant and may need to be disabled under high load
+* **Hot switching**, quickly flipping on/off features which are useful only some of the time, or features which are less performant and may need to be disabled under high load

 ## What can I use to switch?